aplee29/aplee29.github.io/_posts/2016-07-07-sinatra_bookmark_app.markdown

 For the second assessment, I created a simple Content Management System, a.k.a. a **CRUD** (Create Read Update Delete) app.

-Below are the details outlining the project's requirements, as well as the procedures that were undertaken in completing this gem.
+Below are the details outlining the project's requirements, as well as the procedures that were undertaken in completing this project.

 # Project Requirements
   1. Build an MVC Sinatra Application.